 The good thing about headphones is that there are plenty of styles and options to choose from.
 For portability, you might prefer a pair of earbuds or in-ears, while over-ears usually offer a few more features.
 But if you want the best of both worlds you can also go for a pair of on-ears.
-Usually the best headphones are going to cost you a fortune, but that isn’t the case.
+Usually, the best headphones are going to cost you a fortune, but that isn’t the case.
 These are some of the best on-ear headphones you can get for under $100.

-Related: Best Bluetooth Headphones of 2017
+Related: Best wireless headphones of 2019

 Grado SR60eFull Review

 For less than $100, these are widely considered one of the best bang for your buck open-back headphones you can get.
 The foam padding on the ear cups isn’t the most advanced, but it’s comfortable enough.
 Because they’re open-back you’ll get a great soundstage and the heavy duty cable won’t break anytime soon.